Application Process (Fall 2018)

-Note: You must be logged into your Virginia Google account (@virginia.edu) to access any Google Drive files linked below.
+Note: You must be logged into your Virginia Google account (@virginia.edu) to access any Google Drive files or forms linked below.

 - Submit a resume and an investment long/short memo on a company not currently in our portfolio.
 Please use this template to create your memo.
-Save your resume (one-page max) followed by your memo (one-page max) as a single PDF document (filename: ComputingID_Firstname_Lastname.pdf) and upload it here by Friday, January 26th, 2018 at 11:59 PM EST.
+We ask for a copy of your resume (one-page max), in addition to your memo (one-page max) as separate PDF documents.
+You can upload them here in our application by Thursday, September 6th, 2018 at 11:59 PM EST.

 - Here is Nathan Lin's (current manager) Nvidia ($NVDA) investment long memo as an example.
 It's done well for us, yielding us ~500%.